valschmidt/kmall/KMALL_examples.rst

 9. A “compression” method could drop the high rate navigation datagrams, (assuming there is no need for it)
 10. Lots of improvements in efficiency.
+11. Kongsberg has incremented the versions of their datagrams in a way that is not backward compatible and this code does not yet handle multiple versions.